Small Noise Estimates of the Quadratic Covariation between Non-smooth Transformations of Brownian Motion: Introduction

-In this case, the analysis of $\tilde X$ can be carried out as the analysis of an Ornstein-Uhlenbeck kind of process with a perturbation of order $\eps^2$, simplifying the problem considerably.
-Unfortunately, $g$ is not in general $C^2$; instead, there is a well understood range of cases for which $g \in C^1$ (e.g. Hartman Theorem on Section 2.8 of~\cite{Perko}).
-In these cases, an already known $C^1$ formulation of It\^o's formula implies a similar analogy between the non-linear and linear systems with $Q_\eps^b=[g^\prime (X_\eps),X_\eps]$ instead of $(\eps^2/2) \int_0^t g^{\prime \prime } (X_\eps(r) )dr$.
-Hence, an estimate that shows that in these cases $\eps^{-1} Q_\eps^b \to 0$, as $\eps \to 0$, allows for the same simplification as in the case in which $g \in C^2$.
-Up to the authors knowledge, there are no estimates like this in the literature.
-The objective of this paper is to prove the simplest of these estimates; that is, that, $f$ continuous, $\eps^{-1} [f(\eps W), \eps W] \to 0$, as $\eps \to 0$, in probability
+where $x_0$ is close enough to $x^*$, $A$ is the Jacobian of $b$ at $x^*$, $\sigma$ is at least a continuous matrix valued function, and $\eps^2 \Phi_\eps$ is the term corresponding to the quadratic covariation between $g^\prime (X_\eps)$ and $X_\eps$.
+There are well established cases for which $g$ is known to be $C^1$, see e.g. Hartman Theorem on Section 2.8 of~\cite{Perko}.
+In these cases, an already known $C^1$ formulation of It\^o's formula implies a similar analogy between the non-linear and linear systems.
+Hence, estimates that show that in these cases the quadratic covariation term decays faster than the It\^o term allow to reduce the local analysis to simpler exit problem for Ornstein-Uhlenbeck processes.

 The analysis of the quadratic covariation $[g'(X),X]$ in connection with extensions of It\^o's formula for functions $g\notin C^2$ is fundamental for nonsmooth It\^o calculus, see~\cite{EisenbaumLocal},~\cite{EisenbaumChapter},~\cite{FollmerQuad},~\cite{ItoC1},~\cite{ItoCov}.
 In~\cite{FollmerQuad},~\cite{ItoC1},~\cite{ItoCov} methods from backward stochastic calculus were used (see also the summary~\cite{RussoCov}), while in ~\cite{EisenbaumLocal},~\cite{EisenbaumChapter} a local time approach was used.
 The basic result that has been explained in the cited literature from several points of view is that for $T>0$,